watermint/toolbox/docs/guides/dropbox-business.md

 # Notes:

-Dropbox Business commands require admin permissions to execute them.
+Commands of Dropbox for teams require admin permissions to execute them.
 Auth tokens must not share with anyone, including Dropbox support.